Pampanga: Road transport

 Land travel to Pampanga is provided by highways and by buses.
 Buses that travel the routes of Manila-Bataan, Manila-Zambales, Manila-Tarlac, Manila-Nueva Ecija, Manila-Bulacan-Pampanga, and Manila-Pampanga-Dagupan serve as connections with the nearby provinces and Metro Manila.

 The 84 km North Luzon Expressway (NLEX) extends from Balintawak in Quezon City, Metro Manila, to Santa Ines in Mabalacat.
 It passes through the cities and municipalities of Apalit, San Simon, Santo Tomas, San Fernando, Mexico, Angeles City, and ends on Santa Ines in Mabalacat.

 The 94 km four-lane Subic–Clark–Tarlac Expressway (SCTEx) to date, is the longest toll expressway in the Philippines.
 Its southern terminus is in the Subic Bay Freeport Zone and passes through the Clark Freeport Zone in two interchanges: Clark North and Clark South.
 The expressway is linked to the North Luzon Expressway through the Mabalacat Interchange.
 Its northern terminus is located at the Central Techno Park in Tarlac City, Tarlac.

 Aside from the expressways, national highways also serve the province.
-Two major national highways serves Pampanga, the MacArthur Highway (N2) and Jose Abad Santos Avenue (N3).
+Two major national highways serve Pampanga, the MacArthur Highway (N2) and Jose Abad Santos Avenue (N3).
 Secondary and tertiary national roads, and provincial roads complement the highway backbone.